Tbilisi State University: History

-The university was opened on 26 January 1918, the day of remembrance of the Georgian King David the Builder.
-A church in the University garden, named after the King, has been functioning since 5 September 1995.
+The university was opened on 26 January 1918, the day of remembrance of the Georgian king David the Builder.
+A church in the university garden, named after the King, has been functioning since 5 September 1995.
 In 1989 the university was named after its founder - Ivane Javakhishvili.

 Petre Melikishvili, a chemist and professor, was elected as the first rector of the university.
 At its commencement, the university had one faculty - that of philosophy.
-Ivane Javakhishvili, a Georgian historian, delivered the first lecture.
+Javakhishvili, a Georgian historian, delivered the first lecture.
 At the beginning of 1918 the board of professors and lecturers numbered 18, the student body of the university counted 369 students and 89 free listeners.

 Today the number of professors involved in tuition and training amounts to 3275, including 55 academicians and corresponding member of the academy, 595 professors and doctors, 1246 assistant professors and candidates of sciences.

 Over 35 thousand students are studying at the University and its eight regional branches.
 Important changes at the university began on 25 April 1994, when the scientific council of the University adopted "The Concepts of University Education"page3-5, according to which since the year 1994 the university has transferred to the two-stage form of study (the step-by-step rearrangements were launched in 1992).

 At the end of the I stage of the reform implemented, at the beginning of 2005, the bodies functioning at TSU were: 22 faculties with 184 chairs, 8 branches with 46 faculties, 3 scientific-research and study-scientific institutes, 81 scientific-research laboratories and centers, 161 study laboratories and rooms, clinical hospitals and diagnostic centers, publishing and editorial houses, the library with 3,650,000 items, 5 dormitories.
 95 educational programs were used at the bachelor's course, 194 at master's studies, and 16 at the single-step tuition.